OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Testing WKWebView JavaScript to Native Bridges

 JavaScript code in a `WKWebView` can still send messages back to the native app but in contrast to `UIWebView`, it is not possible to directly reference the `JSContext` of a `WKWebView`.
 Instead, communication is implemented using a messaging system and using the `postMessage` function, which automatically serializes JavaScript objects into native Objective-C or Swift objects.
-Message handlers are configured using the method [`add(_ scriptMessageHandler:name:)`](https://developer.apple.com/documentation/webkit/wkusercontentcontroller/1537172-add).
+Message handlers are configured using the method [`add(_ scriptMessageHandler:name:)`](https://developer.apple.com/documentation/webkit/wkusercontentcontroller/1537172-add "WKUserContentController add(_ scriptMessageHandler:name:)").

 Verify if a JavaScript to native bridge exists by searching for `WKScriptMessageHandler` and check all exposed methods.
 Then verify how the methods are called.

-The following example from [WheresMyBrowser iOS App](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/b8d4abda4000aa509c7a5de79e5c90360d1d0849/WheresMyBrowser/WKWebViewPreferencesManager.swift#L98) demonstrates this.
+The following example from ["Where's My Browser?"](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/b8d4abda4000aa509c7a5de79e5c90360d1d0849/WheresMyBrowser/WKWebViewPreferencesManager.swift#L98 "Where's My Browser?
+WKWebViewPreferencesManager.swift Line 98") demonstrates this.

 First we see how the JavaScript bridge is enabled: